anoma/namada/documentation/docs/src/user-guide/ledger/off-chain-governance.md

 # Off-chain proposals

 If for any reason issuing an on-chain proposal is not adequate to your needs, you still have the option to create an off-chain proposal.
+An off-chain proposal is intended for proposals that do not require any on-chain code execution.
+The proposal would be distributed on some third-party channel (e.g. a forum) and the voting would be done off-chain.
+The result of the voting would be computed off-chain and then submitted to the ledger.

 ## Create proposal